 Community Awareness & Resource Education Series

-The LHS C.A.R.E.S. programs address a wide variety of topics and interests related to animal welfare and behavior.
+LHS C.A.R.E.S. presentations address a variety of topics related to animal welfare and behavior.
 Seminars are free and open to the public with no registration or RSVP necessary.
-The program seeks to provide members of our community with the support and resources they need in their relationships with their companion animals, while encouraging a sense of responsibility for the welfare of all animals.
-All programs are held in the LHS Community Room, and are for a human audience only.
+The program seeks to provide our community with the support and resources they need in their relationships with their companion animals, while encouraging a sense of responsibility for the welfare of all animals.
+All programs are held in the LHS Community Room and are for a human audience only.

-About Mr. Bekoff: Marc Bekoff is professor emeritus of ecology and evolutionary biology at the University of Colorado, Boulder.
+Marc Bekoff is professor emeritus of ecology and evolutionary biology at the University of Colorado, Boulder.
 He has published more than 30 books and has won many awards for his research on animal behavior in which he has studied dogs and their wild relatives for decades.
-Marc also has worked with Jane Goodall on a number of projects dealing with humane education as part of Dr. Goodall's global Roots & Shoots program.
-His new book is Canine Confidential: Why Dogs Do What They Do and he will talk about this book and lots of other things "dog" in his presentation.
-Marc also writes for Psychology Today where you can find lots of essays on dog behavior.
+Marc has also worked with Jane Goodall on a number of projects dealing with humane education as part of Dr. Goodall's global Roots & Shoots program.
+Tonight, he and Jessica will talk about their new book Unleashing Your Dog: A Field Guide to Giving Your Canine the Best Life Possible.
+Marc also writes for Psychology Today where you can find many essays on dog behavior.
+He was recently named to the statewide Animal Welfare Panel by Governor Jared Polis and First Gentleman Marlon Reis.
 His homepage is marcbekoff.com, where you can find out more information about Marc, his various research interests, and his other books.